caudaz/carnd1-proj2/README.md

-> Self-Driving Car Engineer Nanodegree - Deep Learning
+# > Self-Driving Car Engineer Nanodegree - Deep Learning #
 >
-> Project: Build a Traffic Sign Recognition Classifier
+# > Project: Build a Traffic Sign Recognition Classifier #

-**\#\#\#\#1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
+## **1. Provide a basic summary of the data set ##
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.**